rauc/rauc/docs/using.rst

 The ``info`` command lists the basic meta data of a bundle (compatible, version, build-id, description) and the images and hooks contained in the bundle.

-You can control the output format depending on your needs.
+You can control the output ``<format>`` depending on your needs.
-By default it will print a human readable representation of the bundle not intended for being processed programmatically.
+By default (or with ``readable``), it will print a human readable representation of the bundle not intended for being processed programmatically.
-Alternatively you can obtain a shell-parsable description or a JSON representation of the bundle content.
+Alternatively, with ``shell`` you can obtain a shell-parsable description or a JSON representation of the bundle content with ``json-2``.

 Installing Bundles
 ------------------